 The subject of Oneness of the Creator YHVH in Deu 6:4 is as important as it is.
 But we will leave this subject for now, and we will return to it in a separate study to elaborate on it.

 Therefore, on the relation of the body of man to his nephesh and ruach, nothing can be gathered, from everything we said above, that: (1) the body was created before neshamah, breath, and ruach, spirit, of man, (2) nor that nephesh, soul, was created before the spirit and merely received its life from the spirit.

-The formation of man from dust and the breathing of the breath of life in him by the Creator through His Ruach, must not be understood in a sense, as if the Creator first formed the body from dust, and then, by breathing His Breath of life into it, made it into a living being; not from His perspectives in heaven.
+The formation of man from dust and the breathing of the breath of life in him by the Creator through His Ruach, must not be understood in a sense, as if the Creator first formed the body from dust, and then, by breathing His Breath of life into it, made it into a living being.

 But, by His supernatural creative omnipotence, man arose from the dust (aphar) and in the same moment the breath of life (neshamah) was breathed into it and created a living being (nephesh).
 This process of simultaneous creation of a human being is what we call in Time of Reckoning Ministry (TORM) a mystery of origin of life.